Eastern theater of the American Civil War: Peninsula Campaign (1862)

 George B. McClellan spent the winter of 1861–62 training his new Army of the Potomac and fighting off calls from President Lincoln to advance against the Confederates.
 Lincoln was particularly concerned about the army of General Joseph E. Johnston at Centreville, just 30 miles (50 km) from Washington.
 McClellan overestimated Johnston's strength and shifted his objective from that army to the Confederate capital of Richmond.
 He proposed to move by water to Urbanna on the Rappahannock River and then overland to Richmond before Johnston could move to block him.
 Although Lincoln favored the overland approach because it would shield Washington from any attack while the operation was in progress, McClellan argued that the road conditions in Virginia were intolerable, that he had arranged adequate defenses for the capital, and that Johnston would certainly follow him if he moved on Richmond.
 This plan was discussed for three months in the capital until Lincoln approved McClellan's proposal in early March.
 By March 9, however, Johnston withdrew his army from Centreville to Culpeper, making McClellan's Urbanna plan impracticable.
 McClellan then proposed to sail to Fort Monroe and then up the Virginia Peninsula (the narrow strip of land between the James and York rivers) to Richmond.
 Lincoln reluctantly agreed.

 Before departing for the Peninsula, McClellan moved the Army of the Potomac to Centreville on a "shakedown" march.
 He discovered there how weak Johnston's force and position had really been, and he faced mounting criticism.
 On March 11, Lincoln relieved McClellan of his position as general-in-chief of the Union armies so that he could devote his full attention to the difficult campaign ahead of him.
 Lincoln himself, with the assistance of Secretary of War Stanton and a War Board of officers, assumed command of the Union armies for the next four months.
 The Army of the Potomac began to embark for Fort Monroe on March 17.
 The departure was accompanied by a newfound sense of concern.
 The first combat of ironclad ships occurred on March 8 and March 9 as the CSS Virginia and the USS Monitor fought the inconclusive Battle of Hampton Roads.
 The concern for the Army was that their transport ships would be attacked by this new weapon directly in their path.
-And the U.S. Navy failed to assure McClellan that they could protect operations on either the James or the York, so his idea of amphibiously enveloping Yorktown was abandoned, and he ordered an advance up the Peninsula to begin April 4.
+The U.S. Navy also failed to assure McClellan that they could protect operations on either the James or the York, so his idea of amphibiously enveloping Yorktown was abandoned, and he ordered an advance up the Peninsula to begin April 4.
 On April 5, McClellan was informed that Lincoln had canceled the movement of Maj.
 Gen. Irvin McDowell's corps to Fort Monroe, taking this action because McClellan had failed to leave the number of troops previously agreed upon at Washington, and because Jackson's Valley Campaign was causing concern.
 McClellan protested vociferously that he was being forced to lead a major campaign without his promised resources, but he moved ahead anyway.